att/Astra-SBoM/README.md

 ## Copyright (c) 2020 AT&T Intellectual Property.
 All rights reserved.

 # CSO-SBoM
-Routines to assist in creating and using Software Bill of Materials for Astra.
+Routines to assist in creating and using Software Bill of Materials.
 This is a work in progress and probably not ready to be much use to others as yet, but hopefully will be soon.
 If you'd like to help, read